Neural Minimum Weight Perfect Matching for Quantum Error Codes: Model Analysis

 \subsection{Weight Distribution Dynamics}

-As illustrated in Figure \ref{fig:weight_histograms}, the model's predictive confidence undergoes a significant transformation throughout the training process:

-\begin{itemize} \item \textbf{Early Training:} In the early stages of optimization (Figure \ref{fig:weights_early}), the distribution is characterized by a broad decay across the probability spectrum.
-The model displays high uncertainty, with a significant density of edges assigned mid-range probabilities, reflecting a lack of a clear internal representation of noise correlations. \item \textbf{Late Training} Upon convergence (Figure \ref{fig:weights_late}), the distribution exhibits a strong polarization.
-There is a sharp polarization where the vast majority of edges are pushed toward a probability of zero, while likely error edges are concentrated near one. \end{itemize}
+As illustrated in Figure \ref{fig:weight_histograms}, the model's predictive confidence undergoes a significant transformation throughout the training process.
+Initially, the probability distribution is broad, reflecting high uncertainty and a lack of clear internal representation of noise correlations, with many edges assigned mid-range probabilities.
+Upon convergence, the distribution exhibits a strong polarization; the vast majority of edges are pushed toward a probability of zero, while likely error edges concentrate near one.
 This polarization is a key indicator of the model's success.
-By effectively filtering the matching graph through these high-contrast weights, NMWPM reduces the search space for the classical MWPM algorithm, allowing it to resolve complex error patterns with higher accuracy than standard geometric baselines.
-This refinement is essential for achieving the performance gains observed in the LER across both Toric and Rotated Surface code geometries.
+By effectively filtering the matching graph through these high-contrast weights, NMWPM reduces the search space for the classical MWPM algorithm, allowing it to resolve complex error patterns with higher accuracy than standard baselines.